pietervdvn/MapComplete/Docs/Layers/climbing_route.md

-The question is  How many bolts does this route have before reaching the anchor?
+The question is  *How many bolts does this route have before reaching the anchor?*

 This rendering asks information about the property  [climbing:bolts](https://wiki.openstreetmap.org/wiki/Key:climbing:bolts)

-This is rendered with  This route has {climbing:bolts} bolts <div class='subtle'>This is without relays and indicates how much quickdraws a climber needs</div>
+This is rendered with  `This route has {climbing:bolts} bolts <div class='subtle'>This is without relays and indicates how much quickdraws a climber needs</div>`

-  - This route is not bolted  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:climbing:bolted' target='_blank'>climbing:bolted</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:climbing:bolted%3Dno' target='_blank'>no</a>`
+  - *This route is not bolted*  corresponds with  `climbing:bolted=no`